Brascamp-Lieb type inequalities on weighted Riemannian manifolds with boundary: Generalized Reilly Formula and Other Preliminaries

 \subsection{Spectral-gap on Weighted Riemannian Manifolds}

 Let $\lambda_1^N$ denote the best constant in the Neumann Poincar\'e inequality:

 and let $\lambda_1^D$ denote the best constant in the Dirichlet Poincar\'e inequality:

-Here $H^1(M)$ and $H^1_0(M)$ denote the Sobolev spaces obtained by completing $C^1(M)$ and $C^1_0(M)$ in the $H^1$-norm $\sqrt{\int_M f^2 d\vol + \int_M \abs{\nabla f}^2 d\vol}$.
-It is well-known that $\lambda_1^N$ and $\lambda_1^D$ coincide with the spectral-gaps of the self-adjoint positive semi-definite extensions of $-L$ to the appropriate dense subspaces of $L^2(M)$; furthermore, since $M$ is assumed compact, both instances have an orthonormal complete basis of eigenfunctions with corresponding discrete non-negative spectra.
-In the first case, $\lambda_1^N$ is the first positive eigenvalue of $-L$ with zero Neumann boundary conditions:
+Here $H^1(\mu)$ and $H^1_0(\mu)$ denote the Sobolev spaces obtained by completing $C^\infty(M)$ and $C^\infty_0(M)$ in the $H^1(\mu)$-norm $\sqrt{\int_M f^2 d\mu + \int_M \abs{\nabla f}^2 d\mu}$.
+It is well-known (e.g. \cite{Taylor-PDE-II-Book}) that the symmetric operator $-L$ on $L^2(\mu)$ with domain $C^\infty(M)$ or $C^\infty_0(M)$ admits a (unique) self-adjoint positive semi-definite extension, called the Neumann and Dirichlet (negative) Laplacian, respectively.
+Both instances have discrete non-negative spectra with corresponding complete orthonormal bases of eigenfunctions.
+In the first case, $\lambda_1^N$ is the first positive eigenvalue of the (negative) Neumann Laplacian:

 the zero eigenvalue corresponds to the eigenspace of constant functions, and so only functions $u$ orthogonal to constants are considered.
-In the second case, $\lambda_1^D$ is the first (positive) eigenvalue of $-L$ with zero Dirichlet boundary conditions:

-Our assumptions on the smoothness of $M$, its boundary, and the density $\exp(-V)$, guarantee by elliptic regularity theory that in either case, all eigenfunctions are in $\S_0(M)$ (in fact, in $\S_N(M)$ in the Neumann case and in $\S_D(M)$ in the Dirichlet case).
+In the second case, $\lambda_1^D$ is the first (positive) eigenvalue of the (negative) Dirichlet Laplacian: Our assumptions on the smoothness of $M$, its boundary, and the density $\exp(-V)$, guarantee by elliptic regularity theory that in either case, all eigenfunctions are in $\S_0(M)$ (in fact, in $\S_N(M)$ in the Neumann case and in $\S_D(M)$ in the Dirichlet case).